 Hospitals without approved screening tools for the MY will not be able to submit tools at the time of non-claims-based measure submissions.
 If a hospital is not using a pre-approved tool and failed to submit a hospital-specific tool by the deadline in the corresponding submission period, then the hospital will not be able to report data for the measure.

+Approaching its final two MYs (MY4 and MY5), participating hospitals that have not yet implemented a screening tool must select a tool(s) from among those already approved by the QMC.
+To ensure program continuity, DOH will not be accepting any requests for additional screening tools.

 A full listing of the approved screening tools for each measure can be found in the most current version of the Databook on the QIP-NJ Documents and Resources page.

 VII.
 Performance Calculations